bilbostack/landing/readme.md

-## Bilbostack Landing 2025
+## Bilbostack coming soon landing page

-Based on Hugo static site generator (see [instalation instructions](https://gohugo.io/installation/))
+Based on Hugo static site generator (see [installation instructions](https://gohugo.io/installation/))

-To run the development server, type the following command
+To run the development server, execute the following command in the project root directory after installing hugo in your computer
 ```
 hugo server
 ```